listlessbird/poland-ai-ts-workshop/exercises/06-observability/06.1-langfuse-basics/problem/readme.md

 ### Flushing the traces

 And once that's done, we can go right to the end of the code all the way down into `onFinish` here.

-And in `onFinish`, we need to flush the LangFuse traces using the `langfuse.flushAsync` method.
-And flush here just means send the traces off to LangFuse so that we can view them in its cloud viewer.
+In `onFinish`, we need to flush the LangFuse traces using the `langfuse.flushAsync` method.
+'Flush' here just means send the traces off to LangFuse so that we can view them in its cloud viewer.

 ```ts
 onFinish: async () => {